Guide dog: Benefits of owning a guide dog

-Studies show owning a pet or therapy animal offers positive effects psychologically, socially, and physiologically, and guide dogs are no exception.
+Studies show owning a pet or therapy animal offers beneficial effects psychologically, socially, and physiologically, and guide dogs are no exception.
 Some blind people report experiencing increased levels of confidence, a greater sense of security, and a cherished friendship from owning guide dogs.
 Some also state that owning a guide dog has encouraged them to exercise more, especially by walking.
 This is attributed to a willingness to venture outdoors facilitated by a sense of independence.
 Some blind people claim meeting others and socializing is easier with a guide dog, and people are more likely to offer assistance when there is a service animal present.
 The animals may also lead to increased interactions with other people, providing an easy topic of conversation.
 Guide dogs may be more deliberate than the use of a long cane when leading their handlers in an unfamiliar place.
 The animal directs the right path, eliminating the trial and error users may experience with a cane.
 Some report that guide dogs make the experience of the unknown more relaxing.
 Many blind people using a guide dog report travel is much faster and safer.

 Owners of guide dogs share a special bond with their animal.
 Many report that the animal is a member of the family and, often, the handler goes to their animal for comfort and support.
 The animal is not seen as a working animal, but more as a loyal friend.
-However, it is important to remember that guide dogs are working animals and should not be distracted or treated as a pet while they are working.
+However, it is important to remember that guide dogs are working animals and should not be distracted or treated as a pet while they are on duty.

 People often have misconceptions about guide dogs, including believing they work all the time.
 In reality, the dogs usually work only when their handler leaves their residence.
 The handler tells the dog where they want to go, and the dogs are taught intelligent disobedience—blocking the handler from proceeding when there is an unsafe situation.